Iran's Zarif says 2015 nuclear deal is 'not dead'

-NEW DELHI (Reuters) - Iran’s Foreign Minister Mohammad Javad Zarif said on Wednesday the country’s 2015 nuclear deal signed with major powers - China, Russia, France, Britain, the United States and Germany - to curb its nuclear program is ‘not dead’.
+NEW DELHI, Jan 15 (Reuters) - Iran’s Foreign Minister Mohammad Javad Zarif said on Wednesday the country’s 2015 nuclear deal signed with major powers - China, Russia, France, Britain, the United States and Germany - to curb its nuclear program is ‘not dead’.

 “No, it’s not dead.
 It’s not dead,” Zarif told Reuters on the sidelines of an event in New Delhi.